pricing

 Understanding Software Development Costs

-It is the most common question we are being asked by our prospective Customers.
+"How much is this going to cost?" is the most common question we are being asked by our prospective Customers.

 What is the second option?